-GLI and its combination with MET and PIO is used for people with type 2 diabetes who do not use daily insulin injections.
-Troglitazone one of the drug from the PIO class, which was withdrawn from the U.S. market in 2000 because of his high incidence of hepatotoxicity (34).
+GLI and its combination with MET is used for people with type 2 diabetes who do not use daily insulin injections.

-Literature survey showed that, there was no report regarding the effect of Glimepiride alone and its combination with Metformin and Pioglitazone on the hepatic function diabetic rats.
-Therefore the above study was designed to evaluate the effect of GLI alone and along with MET and PIO on hepatic functions and biomarkers of oxidative stress in STZ-NIC induced diabetic model in rats.
+Literature survey showed that, there was no report regarding the effect of Glimepiride alone and its combination with Metformin on the hepatic function diabetic rats.
+Therefore the above study was designed to evaluate the effect of GLI alone and along with MET on hepatic functions and biomarkers of oxidative stress in STZ-NIC induced diabetic model in rats.

-Materials and method
+Materials and Method